How To: File Upload Progress Bar. No Flash. No PHP addons.

 So there you have it!

-11 replies on “How To: File Upload Progress Bar.
+11 responses to “How To: File Upload Progress Bar.
 No Flash.
 No PHP addons.”

 Would like to thank you for the efforts you have made in writing this article.
 I am hoping the same best work from you in the future as well.
 In fact your creative writing abilities has inspired me to start my own BlogEngine blog now.
 Really the blogging is spreading its wings rapidly.
 Your write up is a fine example of it.